 MHS photographic collections.

 After the war many Dakota were captured and imprisoned by the U.S. military, among them Sakpedan (Little Six) and Wakanozhanzhan (Medicine Bottle).
-The two men fled to Canada after the war but were apprehended and delivered to U.S. authorities by British agents in Jan.
+The two men fled to Canada after the war but were kidnapped and delivered to U.S. authorities by British agents in Jan.
 1864.
 Both men were subsequently imprisoned at Fort Snelling.
-They were charged and convicted by a military commission for the deaths of civilians and sentenced to death.
+They were charged and convicted by a military commission for their participation in the war and sentenced to death.
 Their execution took place at Fort Snelling on Nov.
 11, 1865 in the presence of the fort’s garrison and numerous civilians.
-Tradition says that as they climbed the scaffold a steam train whistle blew in the distance, prompting Sakpedan to say, “As the white man comes in, the Indian goes out.”
+A local newpaper reported that as they climbed the scaffold a steam train whistle blew in the distance, prompting Sakpedan to say, “As the white man comes in, the Indian goes out.”

 During the summer of 1863, newly-promoted Brig.
 Gen. Sibley, along with Brig.
 Gen. Alfred Sully, mounted a joint military operation, called the “Punitive Expedition,” against those Dakota who had left Minnesota and headed west.
 Sibley’s troops pushed past Devil’s Lake and towards the Missouri River, fighting three major battles against combined Dakota and Lakota forces: Dead Buffalo Lake (July 26); Stony Lake (July 28); and Whitestone Hill (Sept.
 3).
 In 1864 Sibley remained in Minnesota while a second expedition was launched.
 Sully commanded the operation and defeated a large, combined group of Dakota, Lakota and Yanktonai at the Battle of Tahchakuty, or Killdeer Mountain (July 28).
 Eventually, the U.S. military forcibly removed many Dakota to reservations in North and South Dakota.
 Intermittent fighting continued between the U.S. military and the Dakota nation in the western territories throughout the late 1800s, culminating at Wounded Knee on Dec.
 29, 1890.